This repository is under review for potential modification in compliance with Administrative directives.

 Mission

-The mission of the N3C Education Enclave is to provide educators and learners a space to develop and practice the skills needed to analyze real-world data (RWD, e.g., non-clinical trial data, such as from medical records, insurance claims, patient surveys, or census or community datasets).
-The Education Enclave provides simulated (also known as ‘synthetic’ or notional) datasets to learn on, as well as a series of training tutorials, the Researcher’s Guide to the N3C - a virtual textbook of the concepts and skills needed to study RWD, and access to many of the shared resources available to the broader N3C community.
+The mission of the N3C Education Tenant is to provide educators and learners a space to develop and practice the skills needed to analyze real-world data (RWD, e.g., non-clinical trial data, such as data from medical records, insurance claims, patient surveys, or census or community datasets).
+The Education Tenant provides simulated (also known as ‘synthetic’ or notional) datasets to learn on, as well as a series of training tutorials, the Researcher’s Guide to the N3C - a virtual textbook of the concepts and skills needed to study RWD, and access to many of the shared resources available to the broader N3C community.

-Since the Educational Enclave does not include any real patient data, only simulated data, there are no restrictions on recording or sharing screen views, making it a rich venue for training programs, courses, and workshops.
+Since the Educational Tenant does not include any real patient data, only simulated data, there are no restrictions on recording or sharing screen views, making it a rich venue for training programs, courses, and workshops.

 Overview

 Real-world datasets such as electronic health records (EHRs) provide important information needed for advancing and transforming health care.
 Translational studies - studies that translate lessons and evidence learned from real-world health data into new treatments and improved clinical practice and public health care - require multidisciplinary knowledge and skills.
-In addition to standard research skills, conducting high-quality, rigorous, translational projects requires understanding medical vocabularies, data models, data engineering, statistical knowledge, health equity, and public health.
+In addition to standard research skills, conducting high-quality, rigorous, translational projects requires understanding medical vocabularies, data models, data engineering, statistical knowledge, and public health.
 Real-world datasets are also observational, including significant “messiness”, and Good Algorithmic Practices are needed to appropriately plan and conduct studies, and to interpret and communicate results to inform and improve clinical care and public health.
 Hands-on training using real-world data and tools is essential; however, most databases and analysis tools require special installation or infrastructure support; cannot be shared or recorded - even for classes - in order to protect patient privacy; or are lacking in realism or suitability for teaching.

 To remedy these challenges, the National Center for Advancing Translational Science (NCATS), which hosts the N3C, worked with Tufts Medical Center who generously agreed to make over 500,000 simulated patients available for educational use.
 The Tufts synthetic data has gone through extensive testing to mitigate any concerns about privacy, including getting an expert determination from an independent entity that specializes in privacy risk.